 In the source novel, Alec Leamas is 50 years old.
 His age in the film has been changed to 39 (as reflected by the birthday Alec gives and the newspaper article regarding his disappearance) to reflect Richard Burton's age at the time of filming.

 John le Carré said in an interview with The Guardian 13th April 2013: "I wrote 'The Spy Who Came in from the Cold' at the age of 30 under intense, unshared, personal stress, and in extreme privacy.
 As an intelligence officer in the guise of a junior diplomat at the British Embassy in Bonn, I was a secret to my colleagues, and much of the time to myself.
 I had written a couple of earlier novels, necessarily under a pseudonym, and my employing service had approved them before publication.
 After lengthy soul-searching, they had also approved 'The Spy Who Came in from the Cold'.
 To this day, I don't know what I would have done if they hadn't."

 Richard Burton and co-star Warren Mitchell were Royal Air Force cadets together at Oxford in 1944, where they knew one another and became friends.
 From 1944-47, when both were demobilized, they were stationed together at times in Canada and back in England.

-The character of George Smiley, John le Carré's iconic character, was renamed Charles Dobbs for John le Carré's The Deadly Affair (1966) because Paramount Pictures had bought the film rights to the 'Smiley' name when they produced this film.
+The character of Hans-Dieter Mundt (played by Peter van Eyck in this film) was changed to Karel Harek aka 'Blondie' for John le Carré's The Deadly Affair (1967), because Paramount Pictures held the rights to the character's name from this film.

 Writer John le Carré partially based his famous George Smiley character on a friend, the Lincoln College tutor and Oxford University don, the Reverend Vivian Green.
 Smiley was also based on le Carré's boss at MI5, Lord Clanmorris, who wrote crime novels under the pseudonym of John Bingham.